 Students who do not reside in the Lamar attendance zone must apply and be approved for a transfer through the HISD Office of School Choice.
+Phase I applications will open in October 2023 and will close in December 2023.
 All qualified students who apply during Phase I will be placed in a lottery for the individual programs for which they have applied.
 Qualified Phase I applicants who are not offered a seat will be placed on the waiting list.
-We will not accept Phase II applications this year.
-Students currently enrolled in an HISD school must complete an application during the Phase I window.
-Phase I opens on December 14, 2022, and will close on February 2, 2023.
-Phase III is reserved for students who are not currently enrolled in HISD.
-Current HISD students cannot apply during Phase III and must submit an application before the Phase I deadline.
+Students who currently reside in HISD or attend an HISD school must apply during the Phase I window.
+Out of district students are welcome to apply during the Phase 1 window, however, they will be given a lower priority in the lottery.
+Please know that Lamar will not accept Phase II applicants this year.

-Students interested in Lamar are HIGHLY encouraged to apply for more than one program.
-You should rank the programs in order of interest and understand that if you are accepted to your first-choice program you will have to reapply in order to make a change.
+Students interested in Lamar are welcome to apply for more than one program.
+You should rank the programs in order of interest.
+Please know that if you are offered a seat at Lamar for a particular program, you will not be able to change your program of study unless you are offered a seat in a higher ranked program.